-ACTION: Proposed rule.
+ACTION: Final rule.

-SUMMARY: The General Services Administration (GSA) is proposing to amend the Federal Property Management Regulations (FPMR) by revising coverage on utilization, donation, or disposal of abandoned and forfeited personal property and moving it into the Federal Management Regulation (FMR).
+SUMMARY: The General Services Administration (GSA) is amending the Federal Property Management Regulations (FPMR) by revising coverage on utilization, donation, or disposal of abandoned and forfeited personal property and moving it into the Federal Management Regulation (FMR).
 A cross-reference is added to the FPMR to direct readers to the coverage in the FMR.
-The FMR coverage is written in plain language to provide agencies with updated regulatory material that is easy to read and understand.
+The FMR is written in plain language to provide agencies with updated regulatory material that is easy to read and understand.